CRDT Overview

 }Memory Management

-Eviction Algorithm:
+Cleanup Algorithm:

-- Remove from instances map
+- Remove entry from CRDT_DOCS registry

 Security Considerations